Why are we traveling Africa in an old Land Rover?

 A very dear friend died in late 2014 , leaving his precious wife behind and their retirement plans in ashes.
 Suddenly, we (Russ and Margrit) were shocked into living life differently.

-Going against the norm, we retired early to travel Africa; intensifying our happy life together, facing the challenges of a completely new journey, and trying to make a difference for people and wildlife.
+Jumping ship, we retired early buying an old Land Rover to travel Africa full time.
+Wow, did this ever intensify our happy life together by facing the challenges of a completely new journey and trying to make a difference for people and wildlife.

 Our hope is to leave a few bread crumbs for you to “Get unstuck and on with your next adventure.”
 To get you started, this is one of our first posts from back in 2015.